-K. Danse: news on video (click here)
+K. Danse: latest video (click here)

 The choreographic approach of the Compagnie K. Danse develops a contemporary movement language by the dialectic confrontation between the physical body (lived, experienced) and the visual body (seen, virtual).

 The performances question the borders between fiction and reality, the social construction of the body, and the psychological structures in human relationships.